browserengineering/book/book/accessibility.md

 A common accessibility issue is web page authors making custom input elements and not thinking much about their accessibility.
-The reason for this is that input elements are hard to style.
-They often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down, and CSS isn't (yet) good at styling such "compound" elements, though "[pseudo-elements][pseudoelts]" such as `::backdrop` or `::file-selector-button` help.
-Plus, their default appearance should match operating system defaults, which might not match standard CSS.
-New properties like [`accent-color`][accent-color] help.
-Perhaps the real solution here are [new standards][openui] for new [fully-styleable][selectmenu] input elements.
+The reason for this is that built-in input elements are hard to style, so authors roll their own better-looking one.

+Built-in input elements often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down, and CSS isn't (yet) good at styling such "compound" elements, though [pseudo-elements][pseudoelts] such as `::backdrop` or `::file-selector-button` help.
+Perhaps the best solution is [standards][openui] for new [fully-styleable][selectmenu] input elements.

 :::